kenwuuu/pencil-it-in-web/README.md

 ## General Knowledge

+- When running Supabase functions locally, the `anon_key` is different from the prod one, so you need to change the key in certain calls, or set your env variable differently.
 - API keys in the repo are public keys so they're fine to stay out.
 - Example API calls using the Supabase JS library are in `services/examples/edge-functions
 - When renaming or moving files that use HTMX or are used by a file that uses HTMX, you have